 In May 2014, the Financial Accounting Standards Board ("FASB") issued guidance to change the recognition of revenue from contracts with customers.
 The core principle of the new guidance is that an entity should recognize revenue to reflect the transfer of goods and services to customers in an amount equal to the consideration the entity receives or expects to receive.
 The guidance will be effective for the Company for reporting periods beginning after December 15, 2017.
-The Company does not expect these amendments to have a material effect on its consolidated financial statements.
+The Company is in the process of evaluating the impact that this new revenue standard will have on its financial statements.